David Orme Masson

-Sir David Orme Masson KBE FRS FRSE LLD (13 January 1858 – 10 August 1937) was a scientist born in England who emigrated to Australia to become Professor of Chemistry at the University of Melbourne.
+Sir David Orme Masson KBE FRS FRSE (13 January 1858 – 10 August 1937) was a scientist born in England who emigrated to Australia to become Professor of Chemistry at the University of Melbourne.
 He is known for his work on the explosive compound nitroglycerin.

 Early life

-Masson was born in Hampstead (near London), the only son and second child of Emily Rosaline née Orme (she was the younger sister of Eliza Orme, the first Englishwoman to receive a law degree) and her husband, David Mather Masson, Professor of English Literature at University College London.
+Masson was born in Hampstead (near London), the only son and second child of English suffragist Emily Rosaline Orme and her husband, David Mather Masson, Professor of English Literature at University College London.
 His father later became Professor of Rhetoric and English Literature at the University of Edinburgh in 1865.

 Masson was educated at Oliphant's School in Edinburgh (1865–68), the Edinburgh Academy and then the University of Edinburgh, where he graduated MA in 1877.
-He studied chemistry under Alexander Crum Brown (BSc 1880).
+He studied chemistry under Alexander Crum Brown.
 He then studied under Friedrich Wöhler at Göttingen in 1879 before obtaining a position with William Ramsay at Bristol, with whom he did research work on phosphorus.
-Masson returned to the University of Edinburgh in 1881 with a Research Scholarship for three years, obtaining his D.Sc. degree in 1884.
+Masson returned to the University of Edinburgh in 1881 with a Research Scholarship for three years, obtaining his DSc degree in 1884.
 Masson was involved in the founding of the Student Representative Council.
 His research during this period included investigations in the preparation and properties of nitroglycerin (glyceryl trinitrate).

 In 1885 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Crum Brown, Arthur Mitchell, John Murray, and Peter Guthrie Tait.

-On 5 August 1886, Masson married Mary Struthers, daughter of John Struthers, in Aberdeen.
+Marriage and children

+In 1884, Masson met Mary Struthers, daughter of John Struthers, and they were engaged soon after.
+However, they held off on marriage until Masson could find a secure appointment.
+In 1886, he was offered an appointment at the University of Melbourne in Australia, and they were subsequently married on 5 August 1886 in Aberdeen, and moved to Australia a few weeks later.
+Lady Mary Masson did valuable work during World War I, and was created CBE in 1918.
+The son, James Irvine Orme Masson, born at Melbourne in 1887, had a distinguished academic career, becoming Vice-Chancellor of the University of Sheffield in 1938, and elected a Fellow of the Royal Society in 1939.
+Masson published Three Centuries of Chemistry in 1925.
+A daughter, Flora Marjorie (later Mrs W. E. Bassett), published in 1940, The Governor's Lady, and another daughter, Elsie Rosaline (d.
+1935), who married the distinguished anthropologist, Bronislaw Malinowski, was also a writer; she published An Untamed Territory in 1915.